Undergraduate student attending Convocation

 Every guest, including infants and children, must have a ticket.
 Guest tickets are available on a first-come, first-served basis and seating is not assigned.
 As a graduate, you do not need a ticket; your seat is reserved at the front of the room.

 Make sure that you order all of the tickets you need during this period.
+Given the large number of graduates at each ceremony, we are unable to grant requests for extra tickets at this time.
 Unclaimed tickets are offered to the general public 90 minutes before each ceremony (one per person while supplies last).
 They can be picked up in the Colonel By Foyer of the Shaw Centre (Level 1).
-Note that there are usually only a small number of tickets remaining at this point.

 If you are an international student and need a temporary visa for any family members, email InfoService at infoservice@uOttawa.ca for instructions.